 - Nation representatives for Scotland, Wales and Northern Ireland

-- The Chair will be elected for a Chair-Elect period, to last for a minimum of six months before they take up chairing the Council.
+- The Chair will be elected for a Chair-Elect period, to last for a minimum of three months before they take up chairing the Council.

 - If the Chair is elected from Scotland, Wales or Northern Ireland an election will be held for an England representative.